-The KBEI has partnered with the Neuroimaging Institute at Texas Tech University to better understand whether or not certain role-playing techniques used in the classroom could help students and business managers discover, or recover, cognitive empathy.
+The KBEI partnered with the Neuroimaging Institute at Texas Tech University to better understand whether or not certain role-playing techniques used in the classroom could help students and business managers discover, or recover, cognitive empathy.

 September 5, 2018

-The KBEI is pleased to announce the featured speakers as well as the program for the 2018 Climate Change Conference, "Preserving Ourselves: Local and International Perspectives on Climate Change Threats and Solutions".
+The KBEI was pleased to announce the featured speakers as well as the program for the 2018 Climate Change Conference, "Preserving Ourselves: Local and International Perspectives on Climate Change Threats and Solutions".
 The official page is linked inside.

 July 27, 2018